 For adequate data protection, you need to establish a data backup system that follows these three steps:

-- archive business data regularly;
+- Backup business data regularly

-1) Archive Critical Business Data
+Backup Critical Business Data

-However, all of the files that you’ve created and/or modified should be regularly backed up.
+All of the files that you’ve created and/or modified should be regularly backed up.
 For many businesses, this includes everything from accounting files through email.

-You can simplify your backup archiving by keeping all the files that will need to be archived on a single drive on your computer.
+If you save your data locally (e.g. you are not using cloud storage) you can simplify your backups by keeping all the files that will need to be archived on a single drive on your computer.
 For instance, suppose you need to back up accounting files, word-processing documents, spreadsheets, photos and email.
-Putting Simply Accounting, Microsoft Office (including Outlook) and Paintshop Pro all on the D:/ drive makes it easier to archive all the files you've created or modifed using those programs.
+Putting Simply Accounting, Microsoft Office (including Outlook) and Paintshop Pro all on a separate drive or under a separate folder makes it easier to archive all the files you've created or modified using those programs.

 Once you've selected the critical data to be archived, it's a simple matter to install and use a backup software program to archive your business data on a regular schedule.

-Using USB (thumb) drives
+USB (thumb) drives